January 7, 2020

 In writing an article about the most notable or "best of" anything, there is always room for argument and debate about what should and should not have made the list.
 While writing this blog, the focus was pinpointing lever action rifles with a deep history and those that have affected the guns that came after them.
 A collection of different Winchester, Browning, Marlin, and Ruger lever action rifles could have made this list since they are highly popular and well-respected guns, but for the sake of brevity, repetition, and providing an overview of innovation, a short list of five firearms was the aim.

 It would have been borderline criminal to not include New Haven Arms Company’s Henry rifle at the top of this list.
-The .44 caliber trailblazer is often thought of as “the first” lever action rifle.
-While not entirely true, it was the first commercially successful lever action.
+The .44 caliber trailblazer is often thought of as the first lever action rifle.
+While not entirely true, it was the first lever action rifle that achieved commercial success.
 As any Winchester fan knows, the lever action patent used to make the Henry was purchased by Horace Smith and Daniel Wesson in the 1850s to accompany their self-contained ammunition.

 Oliver Winchester didn’t enter the equation until Smith & Wesson began seeking investors to continue making headway on the new rifle as the newly-reformed Volcanic Arms Company.
 As many firearms enthusiasts know, Winchester was a wealthy textile and clothing maker more than willing to put his money into a promising investment.
 He became a major financier for the company.
 Making the new lever action rifle proved to be a larger feat than Smith & Wesson or Volcanic Arms could endure and the company went bankrupt 1856.